 While degrees aren't always required, many accountants have a bachelor's in accounting or finance.
 Tax accountants who take courses in tax law are particularly well-prepared for their profession.
 Some employers seek out tax accountants who have master's degrees in accountancy or business administration.

-Many tax accountants are certified as well.
+Many tax accountants also hold certifications.
 Certifications help build your skill set and validate your knowledge to potential employers.
-Here are some popular options.
+Consider the following certification options:

-Certified Public Accountant (CPA): This credential is required for accountants who file reports with the Securities and Exchange Commission (SEC).
+Certified Public Accountant (CPA): This credential is useful for accountants who file reports with the Securities and Exchange Commission (SEC).
 It requires both passing a national exam and meeting certain state requirements.

 Enrolled Agent (EA): This option allows tax accountants to legally represent clients in front of the IRS and involves passing the IRS Special Enrollment Exam.

-Explore whether a career in accounting may be right for you with a beginner-friendly course from a top university, like Introduction to Financial Accounting from the University of Pennsylvania.
+Tax accounting, regulated by the IRS, outlines the rules companies and individuals need to follow when filing their tax returns.
+Explore whether a career in accounting may be right for you with a Business Foundations Specialization from the University of Pennsylvania.

 Editorial Team